bonitoo-io/weather-station/micropython/README.md

 More details: https://docs.micropython.org/en/latest/esp8266/general.html#ssl-tls-limitations

 ### NTP time in UTC only:

-There's currently no timezone support in MicroPython, and the RTC is set in UTC time.
+There's currently no timezone support in MicroPython (1.15) for ESP8266 port, and the RTC is set in UTC time.

 ### Internal Real-time Clock limits:

 RTC in ESP8266 has very bad accuracy, drift may be seconds per minute.
 As a workaround, to measure short enough intervals you can use utime.time(), etc. and/or synchronise time via ntp regularly.